Curio999/Portfolio-Web-/README.md

 To view this project:

-1. Clone the repository
-2. Open `calvinsmikwaya.com` in your browser
+1. Open `https://mikwaya.vercel.app/` in your browser

 ## Author